1xn/LocalTimeClock/README.md

 ## Example Page

 Included in this repository is an example page that demonstrates a full-screen clock with the local time.
 You can use it as a starting point or adapt it to your website design.
 Feel free to customize the layout, colors, and other aspects to fit your desired aesthetic.

+**Note:** This script was originally created to display the local office time on a website hosted on a server located in a different time zone.
+It provides a workaround to accurately show the local time for such scenarios.

 ## Contributors